What developmental biology tells us

 At the second week of embryonic development, the human zygote has developed into a two-layered embryonic disc contained between the blastocyst cavity (which will become the yolk sac) and the amniotic cavity.
 The ventral (forward) layer against the blastocyst cavity is the hypoblast.
 The dorsal layer against the amniotic cavity is the epiblast.

-Gastrulation – germ layer formation
+Gastrulation and embryogenesis – germ layer formation

 - One layer, called the endoderm, pushes aside the hypoblast and comes to lie against the yolk sac.
 The endoderm will form the epithelial lining of the internal organs, among other things.